A Tactile Feedback Approach to Path Recovery after High-Speed Impacts for Collision-Resilient Drones: Collision-Inclusive Estimation and Control

+For an arbitrary path parametrized by a twice-differentiable function $\vect{h}(\tau)$ where $\tau\in[0,1]$ defines the path from start to finish, and for any arbitrary location in space $\vect{x}$, the nearest point on the trajectory can be found by solving the following optimization:

-We solve this in two steps: first, we uniformly sample $n$ points along $\mathbf{h}(\tau)$ within the specified range and use a brute-force search to find the nearest point.
-Subsequently, we hot-start a Newton's method optimization using the brute-force solution as an initial guess to refine the solution over $i$ iterations.
-The Newton's method update for the optimization problem above is then:
+We solve this in two steps: First, we uniformly sample $n$ points along $\mathbf{h}(\tau)$ within the specified range and use a brute-force search to find the nearest point.
+Subsequently, we hot-start a Newton method optimization using the brute-force solution as an initial guess to refine the solution over $i$ iterations.
+The Newton method update for the optimization problem above is then

-where we've omitted the dependency on $\tau$ for readability.
+where we have omitted the dependency on $\tau$ for readability.
 In practice, coarse sampling of the trajectory ($n = 10$) and a few optimization iterations ($i = 3$) are sufficient.

-\paragraph{The Vector Field} Given the differential function $\vect{h}(\tau)$ and the list of $m$ obstacle locations $\vect{C}$ the goal is to construct a vector field that contains all three components described above.
+\paragraph{The Vector Field:} Given the differential function $\vect{h}(\tau)$ and the list of $m$ obstacle locations $\vect{C}$ the goal is to construct a vector field that contains all three components described above.
 We start by considering the repulsion from obstacles.
 Rather than acting as a simple point source, the obstacle's contribution should be perpendicular to the desired path velocity to avoid interfering with forward progress.
 Therefore, we define the weighted ($\kappa_c$) collision contribution for a collision location $\vect{c}_j$ as the projection of the point source repulsion into the plane whose normal is the velocity vector of the vector field without the collision contribution spanned by the tangential vectors $\hat{\vect{t}}_1(\tau)$ and $\hat{\vect{t}}_2(\tau)$:

-The positional and velocity components are then defined as a linear and reciprocal function of the distance to $\vect{h}(\tau_\text{min})$, respectively, completing the overall vector field function:
+The positional and velocity components are then defined as a linear and reciprocal function of the distance to $\vect{h}(\tau_\text{min})$, respectively, completing the overall vector field function,